vertis-infotech/ror-jumpstart/README.md

-Get a jumpstart on that ROR app.
-From an ER diagram to a Heroku deployed app in &lt; 1 hr.What is this?
+From an ER diagram to a Heroku deployed app in &lt; 1 hr.
 =============
 A skeleton rails app that uses a number of gems and works out-of-the-box, on your local machine and on Heroku.